junyongeom/security_project/README.md

 # security_project
-openWRT beacon signing & verification project for internet security course in SNU
+openWRT beacon signing & verification project for internet security course in SNU.
+This work co-worked by team 1 and 2.